haidarknightfury/Xamarin-GridView/README.md

-so i did this in my free time.it doesn't actually exist in the xamarin.forms this i a work around
+so i did this in my free time.it doesn't actually exist in the xamarin.forms this is a work around.the actual codes that automatically adds in the grid view is from the code behind